-Amy Sander enters her ninth year as a member of the women’s basketball team at Minnesota State University and first seasons as the team's associate head coach.
+Amy Sander enters her 10th year as a member of the women’s basketball team at Minnesota State University and second season as the team's associate head coach.
 Before coming to MSU, Sander served as the head coach for the Nebraska Wesleyan Prairiewolves.
 Nebraska Wesleyan is a member of the NAIA and NCAA Division III.
 While she was the head coach for NWU, Sander led the Prairiewolves for three season and had two players receive All-Great Plains Athletic Conference Honors.

 During her first season at Minnesota State, Sander served as an assistant coach on the Maverick squad which claimed the 2009 NCAA Division II National Championship.
 Additionally, she has helped coach four MSU teams to NCAA tournament appearances and during her tenure, 19 Mavericks have earned All-NSIC honors, including Heather Johnson, who was named the league’s Player of the Year in 2009.